miscellaneaus/vis-fundamentals/create-dashboards-and-stories.md

 - The **Hint** provides additional guidance to complete the step.
 1. Open the starter file in Tableau.
 2. Add instructions to the Coffee Chain Profit Analysis view, similar to those used for the **Superstore Profit Analysis** view.
-    - Expected Result
+    - EXPECTED RESULT
     - ![image](https://user-images.githubusercontent.com/95596079/144786618-0bc61d4d-379c-447c-8454-207fac44d6b2.png)

-    - HINT:
+    - HINT
-    1. Double-click the **Coffee Chain Profit Analysis** text.
+        - Double-click the **Coffee Chain Profit Analysis** text.
-    2. Below <Sheet>, type Orange is a missed goal.
+        - Below \<Sheet\>, type Orange is a missed goal.
 Click to filter the view below.
 (Note: You will change the color of the marks in a later step)
-    3. Click OK.
+        - Click OK.

 3. Change the font and colors of the dashboard titles.
 Change the font of all worksheet titles to **Arial** and the color of the dashboard title from blue to black.
-    - EXPECTED RESULT:
+    - EXPECTED RESULT
     - ![image](https://user-images.githubusercontent.com/95596079/144786872-bba35b15-5902-4abe-bd4e-cecd11a40cf9.png)

-    - HINT:
+    - HINT
-    1. Click Format and then select Workbook.
+        - Click Format and then select Workbook.
-    2. Under Fonts, click the drop-down arrow for Worksheet Titles.
+        - Under Fonts, click the drop-down arrow for Worksheet Titles.
-    3. Next, click the drop-down arrow next to the font Calibri.
+        - Next, click the drop-down arrow next to the font Calibri.
-    4. From the list, select Arial.
+        - From the list, select Arial.
-    5. Click the field again to close the drop-down list.
+        - Click the field again to close the drop-down list.
-    6. Next, click the drop-down arrow next to Dashboard Titles.
+        - Next, click the drop-down arrow next to Dashboard Titles.
-    7. From the colors palette, select black and click the field again to close it.
+        - From the colors palette, select black and click the field again to close it.
-    8. Close the Format Workbook pane.
+        - Close the Format Workbook pane.

 4. Move the **Region Selection** filter to a more prominent position under the dashboard title **Profit Analysis**.
     - EXPECTED RESULT:
     - ![image](https://user-images.githubusercontent.com/95596079/144786887-fa2a0572-3e9c-40ec-a6cb-4dd7c10fe818.png)

     - HINT:
-    1. Select the **Region** view and place it below the **Profit Analysis** title.
+        - Select the **Region** view and place it below the **Profit Analysis** title.
-    2. Adjust and resize the window so the filter takes up minimal vertical space but is still large enough to show all content.
+        - Adjust and resize the window so the filter takes up minimal vertical space but is still large enough to show all content.
 5. Revise the colors for the **Coffee Chain Profit Analysis** sheet to match the colors in the **Superstore Profit Analysis** sheet.
     - EXPECTED RESULT:
     - ![image](https://user-images.githubusercontent.com/95596079/144786897-4e2941e1-ec68-4652-b02b-2a941d5434c3.png)

     - HINT:
-    1. Open the Coffee Chain Profit Analysis worksheet.
+        - Open the Coffee Chain Profit Analysis worksheet.
-    2. Click Color on the Marks card.
+        - Click Color on the Marks card.
-    3. Click Edit Colors.
+        - Click Edit Colors.
-    4. In the Select Data Item area, click False and then click orange.
+        - In the Select Data Item area, click False and then click orange.
-    5. In the Select Data Item area, click True and then click gray.
+        - In the Select Data Item area, click True and then click gray.
-    6. Click OK.
+        - Click OK.

 6. On the **Coffee Chain Profit Analysis** worksheet, add **Product Name** to the tooltip as a dynamic field.
     - EXPECTED RESULT:
     - ![image](https://user-images.githubusercontent.com/95596079/144786915-34a3d297-5181-4511-8b25-a3bf32dec5b3.png)

     - HINT:
-    1. Click the Coffee Chain Profit Analysis worksheet tab
+        - Click the Coffee Chain Profit Analysis worksheet tab
-    2. On the Coffee Chain Profit Analysis worksheet, click Tooltip on the Marks card.
+        - On the Coffee Chain Profit Analysis worksheet, click Tooltip on the Marks card.
-    3. At the top of the text box, press the ENTER key to create a new space.
+        - At the top of the text box, press the ENTER key to create a new space.
-    4. Type Product: and format it the same as the other text.
+        - Type Product: and format it the same as the other text.
-    5. Place the cursor at the end of Product: and click Insert.
+        - Place the cursor at the end of Product: and click Insert.
-    6. Select Product from the drop-down list.
+        - Select Product from the drop-down list.
-    7. Click OK.
+        - Click OK.

 Click the Profit Analysis dashboard tab to view your changes.
 ### Knowledge check